 3 of 7 people found this review helpful.

 1 Helpful / 6 Not

 Pros: Such a good course, Only got to play the finesse 18 though.
 Great signage and tee boxes.
 Very good mix of holes, elevation, distance and very wooded.
 I carry around 15 discs, and I used pretty much every single one.
-Also, can't stress enough how great having an on site pro shop is.
+Also, can't stress enough how great having an on site pro shop is and they carry all the brands.
 The pro shop has everything you need.
 Also, unlike a lot of courses, there is water, which adds a nice rush to the game.

 Other Thoughts: The owners are really nice.
 It is 3 dollars to play.
 Also, there is a practice putting area.
 This place is MONEY! go play today!